FBI: Remains found in Florida park ID’d as Brian Laundrie

 Petito’s family reported her missing Sept.
 11, launching a search that garnered worldwide media attention and focused largely on the Carlton Reserve wilderness park near the Laundrie home.
 It is a densely wooded, swampy area that’s home to alligators, coyotes, bobcats, snakes and numerous other creatures.

+The couple first gained an online following while on their trip in a converted Ford Transit van in videos filled with happy scenes that may have concealed deeper problems.
+After Petito disappeared, the case became a true-crime obsession on social media.

 The intense focus on Petito’s case has led to renewed calls for people to pay greater attention to cases involving missing Indigenous women and other people of color.
+Petito, 22, was white.

-The body of Petitio, 22, was found Sept.
+Her body was found Sept.
 19 on the edge of Wyoming’s Grand Teton National Park, which the couple had visited.
 The coroner there concluded she died of strangulation and her body had been where it was found for three or four weeks.

+The couple was stopped Aug.
+12 by police in Moab, Utah, after they had a physical altercation, but no domestic violence charges were filed.
+The police department there is conducting an internal review to determine if policy was followed.

+Laundrie returned home alone Sept.
+1 in the van the couple took on their trip, which was later impounded by authorities.
+He was reported missing after telling his parents that he was going for a hike in the Carlton Reserve.